Timur Aylyarov

 Timur Aylyarov (born February 2, 1989) is a Russian kickboxer.
-He is the 2016 K-1 85 kg World Grand Prix Winner.
+He is the K-1 World GP EURO -85 kg Winner.

 Kickboxing career

-Timur took part in the 2015 Tatneft Cup 80kg Tournament.
+Timur took part in the 2015 Tatneft Cup 80 kg Tournament.
 He defeated Giuseppe De Domenico in the 1/8 of the tournament by a second round TKO.
 He beat Sergej Braun in the quarterfinals and Pavel Turuk in the semifinals by unanimous decision.
 The fight with Alexander Dimitrenko in the finals went into an extra fourth round, after which Aylyarov won a decision.

-Aylyarov participated in the 2016 85kg K-1 World Grand Prix.
+Aylyarov participated in the 2016 85 kg K-1 World Grand Prix.
 He knocked out Vasil Ducár in the quarter finals.
 In the semifinals, Timur met Agron Preteni, whom he defeated by unanimous decision.
 In the finals, he fought Igor Emkić, and won the tournament through a second round TKO.

 Returning after a two year absence from the sport, Aylyarov fought Artur Kyshenko during KLF 74.
 He lost the fight by a third round TKO.